voltade/vomeet/issues/fixed/0.6.1/bot-reconfiguration-identity-mismatch.md

 ## Risk Assessment

 ### Low Risk ✅
-- Changes are isolated to bot-manager and vexa-bot
+- Changes are isolated to bot-manager and vomeet-bot
 - No database schema changes required
 - No changes to WhisperLive or transcription-collector
 - Can be tested thoroughly in staging